Learn About CHIP in Oregon

 To learn more about the differences between Medicaid and CHIP, download our free guide.

-Who is eligible for CHIP in Oregon?
+Who qualifies for CHIP in Oregon?

 Between CHIP and Medicaid for Oregon children, a household can only receive healthcare assistance through one program.
 Furthermore, just like with Medicaid, in order for a potential beneficiary to qualify for CHIP, the applicant must meet a certain list of eligibility requirements, which include that he or she: